cinole/cinole/README.md

 ## <img src="https://i.imgur.com/g4uAchW.gif" width="30" /> ABOUT ME
 💬 Ask me anything: <a href="https://chillwithsu.com/">chillwithsu.com</a>
 ## Quote of the day:
-<em>&quot;Consider the rights of others before your own feelings, and the feelings of others before your own rights.&quot;</em> <br>
+<em>&quot;In any moment of decision, the best thing you can do is the right thing.
+The worst thing you can do is nothing.&quot;</em> <br>
-— John Wooden
+— Theodore Roosevelt

 ⚡ Fun fact: <em><strong>No pain, no gain</strong></em>